Texas Christian University: Greek life

-Music Fraternities including Mu Phi Epsilon, Phi Mu Alpha Sinfonia, Tau Beta Sigma, and Kappa Kappa Psi.

 Sustainability

 A "Purple Bike" program was instituted to allow students to use purple bicycles free of charge as an alternative to motor vehicles.
 Scharbauer Hall, which opened for classes in 2010, is a Gold US Green Building Council's Leadership in Energy and Environmental Design (LEED) certified facility.

 In 2010 TCU faculty and staff held a conference for Service-Learning for Sustainability and Social Justice with keynote speaker Robert Egger, founder of D.C.
 Central Kitchen.
 Also, sustainability and social justice are emphasized areas in the curriculum and programs offered by the Department of Sociology and Anthropology located in Scharbauer Hall.

 Athletics

 TCU competes in NCAA Division I athletics as a member of the Big 12 Conference (Big XII).
 For most of its history (1923–1996), TCU was a member of the now defunct Southwest Conference (SWC).
 Prior to joining the Big XII in 2012, TCU spent seven years in the Mountain West Conference (MWC) (2005–2011), where they were the only school to join from a conference other than the Western Athletic Conference (WAC), having come from Conference USA (C-USA), of which they were a member from 2001 to 2005.
 Before joining C-USA, TCU teams competed in the WAC for five years, from 1996 to 2001, after the SWC dissolved.

-TCU's varsity sports have eight men's and ten women's squads.
-Men's sports include baseball, basketball, football, golf, swimming & diving, track & field, cross country and tennis.
-Women's sports include basketball, volleyball, golf, swimming & diving, cross country, track & field, soccer, rifle, equestrian, and tennis.
+TCU's varsity sports have eight men's and twelve women's squads.
+Men's sports include baseball, basketball, football, golf, swimming and diving, track and field, cross country, and tennis.
+Women's sports include basketball, volleyball, beach volleyball, golf, swimming and diving, cross country, track and field, triathlon, soccer, rifle, equestrian, and tennis.

-In recent years the university has made significant upgrades to its athletics facilities, including construction of the $13 million Abe-Martin Academic Enhancement Center, which was completed in August 2008.
-The university finished reconstruction of the entire Amon G. Carter Football Stadium in September 2012 at cost of approximately $160 million.
-The Daniel Meyer Coliseum is currently undergoing a $55 million reconstruction and is scheduled to be completed for the 2014-15 basketball season with expanded seating, concessions, office and locker room space, better sight lines, and luxury fan facilities.
+In recent years the university has made significant upgrades to its athletics facilities, including construction of the Abe-Martin Academic Enhancement Center, which was completed in August 2008.
+The university finished reconstruction of the entire Amon G. Carter Football Stadium in September 2012, with an additional expansion on the east side of the stadium being completed in 2019.
+The Daniel-Meyer Coliseum underwent a reconstruction and was completed as Ed and Rae Schollmaier Arena for the 2015–16 basketball season, with expanded seating, concessions, office and locker room space, better sight lines, and luxury fan facilities.